hashicorp/terraform-provider-kubernetes/website/docs/index.html.markdown

 ## Authentication

+~> NOTE: The provider does not use the `KUBECONFIG` environment variable by default.
+See the attribute reference below for the environment variables that map to provider block attributes.

 The Kubernetes provider can get its configuration in two ways:

 1. _Explicitly_ by supplying attributes to the provider block.
 This includes: